About the Centre

-The Centre is housed by the University of Oxford’s Department of Paediatrics and spans across multiple departments including the Department of Paediatrics, the Nuffield Department of Clinical Neurosciences, the Department of Physiology, Anatomy and Genetics, the Nuffield Department of Women's & Reproductive Health, the Department of Chemistry and the Oxford University Hospitals Neurology Services.
+The Centre is housed by the University of Oxford’s Department of Paediatrics and spans across multiple departments including the Department of Paediatrics, the Nuffield Department of Clinical Neurosciences, the Department of Physiology, Anatomy and Genetics, the Nuffield Department of Women's & Reproductive Health, the Department of Chemistry, the Oxford University Hospitals Children's and Adolescent Services and the Oxford University Hospitals Neurology Services.

 The Centre is governed by a steering group of researchers all based at the University of Oxford: Professor Matthew J.A.
 Wood; Professor Dame Kay E. Davies; Professor Georg A. Holländer; Professor Laurent Servais and Professor Kevin Talbot.

-The Centre is managed by Dr Jaclyn Nicole Le Grand, the project manager.
+The Centre is managed by Dr Jaclyn Nicole Le Grand, the programme manager.